Mme. Akhmedova teaches the Senior and Junior PTP level at ABA.

-Mimmo Miccolis, born in Italy, is a contemporary teacher and choreographer at The Washington Ballet.
+Mimmo Miccolis, born in Italy, is a contemporary teacher and choreographer at ABA since 2018.
 He was the winner of the “Outstanding Choreographer Award” at the Youth American Grand Prix (YAGP) Finals 2015 in New York City and at the Indianapolis International Ballet Competition 2017.
+Many of his choreographies created for ABA students won at national and international competitions.
 In 2011, he was also a recipient of the BBC Performing Arts Fund in London, UK.
 Most of Mimmo’s choreographic work focuses on social issues and have been performed in venues such as the World Bank, the Inter-American Development Bank, the Smithsonian American Art Museum and the Kennedy Center in Washington DC, the Carnegie Hall in New York, the Organization for Security and Cooperation in Europe (OSCE), the European Forum and the House of the European Union in Austria, and the European Commission Joint Research Center in Italy.
 Mimmo’s work incorporates elements from his background in dance, opera, TV, cinema and dance illusion.

-The workshop blends elements of different styles of contemporary dance and utilizes ballet techniques.
-It will challenge dancers through a series of high energy exercises that allow participants the pleasure of moving the body through space while exploring their physical limits.
-The class is fun, dynamic and energetic and encourages dancers to use movement as a means of exploration and expression by emphasizing timing, musicality, physicality and emotion.
+His classes blend elements of different styles of contemporary dance and utilizes ballet techniques.
+He challenges dancers through a series of high energy exercises that allow participants the pleasure of moving the body through space while exploring their physical limits.

 Choreographers and guest teachers who worked with ABA PTP students: